podblog/octoblog/source/_posts/2012-09-15-you-need-to-think-fourth-dimensionally-marty.markdown

 And this is just on the video side.
 The audio side is a whole other ball of wax.
 I record with a basic Sennheiser stereo mic, though I do want to progress to one of their wireless kits where I take a feed straight from the FOH mixer at the bar.
 That is a $600 investment though, and I'm currently not shooting enough live music events to justify the outlay.
 It's an amazing widget regardless, though.

 Regardless, if you are a photographer getting into video, just remember to think fourth-dimensionally.
+You are composing a project that exists not only in space, but in time.